gautriv/gautriv.github.io/_posts/2026/3/2026-03-03-taking-yourself-out.md

 Here's what I've come to.

 Yes.
 AI will eventually touch every knowledge job.
 Including mine.
 Including yours.
 Not as a distant scenario but as an ongoing process, already underway, already changing what we do on a Tuesday afternoon.
+I wrote about [which skills actually hold up under that pressure](/technical-writer-skills-2026-survival-guide/) if you want the longer version.

 You can feel that as a threat.
 Or you can do what I did.